 Diversification Is All About Risk Perception

 That title was meant to challenge all the learnings we have had from the investment world.
-All the books, and all the advisors are talking about sector diversification.
-Think back of how mutual funds are suggested as great investments … Thinking at the sector level is just simpler, but not better.
+All the books and all the advisors are talking about sector diversification.
+Think back to how mutual funds are suggested as great investments … Thinking at the sector level is just simpler, but not better.

-Look, I am not disputing the relationship of sectors with economic cycles but sectors are a basket of stocks behaving as a group, and not every companies in the sector behave exactly the same.
-I am sure many felt disapointed during the pandemic and the recession we are in.
+Look, I am not disputing the relationship of sectors with economic cycles but sectors are a basket of stocks behaving as a group, and not every company in the sector behaves exactly the same.
+I am sure many felt disappointed during the pandemic and the recession we are in.
 Do all the stocks in a sector have the same Beta?

 Think of the Beta this way, the market is 1.0 and the stock gets a score based on how it moves compared to the market.
 More volatility is over 1.0, and less volatility is under 1.0.

-Also note that sector diversification doesn’t work in Canada.
+Also, note that sector diversification doesn’t work in Canada.
 50% of the stocks are in the financial and energy sectors.
-Yet, investors are relentelessy focused on diversifying across sectors …
+Yet, investors are relentlessly focused on diversifying across sectors …

 As such, sector diversification needs a second thought in my opinion, and the rest of the article is meant to challenge anyone to think through it.

-Do you approach sector diversification for the best performance of your portfolio? or for the best night sleep with no stress?
+Do you approach sector diversification for the best performance of your portfolio? or for the best night’s sleep with no stress?
 It’s usually the latter.